brucefan1983/CUDA-Programming/src/02-thread-organization/readme.md

 **Unfinished...**

-# Chapter 2: Thread Organization CUDA
+# Chapter 2: Thread Organization in CUDA

 We start with the simplest CUDA program: printing a `Hello World` string from the GPU.